While there are similarities between first and second language acquisition, there are key differences to be aware of before teaching ELLs.

 Free ESL Resources

 We know penny-pinching ESL teachers appreciate free resources to support student achievement.
-Simply download and print our free vocabulary and math flashcards to use with your ESL class.
+Simply download and print our free vocabulary and math flashcards and graphic organizers to use with your ESL class.

 ESL Resources for Teachers